-2. Access Right and Users
+2. Access Rights and Users

-If you have more members in your team, you can go for an enterprise plan or ask the provider to customize the agreement as per your requirement.
+If you have more members in your team, you can go for an enterprise plan or ask the provider to customize the agreement as per your requirements.
 You might get a good discount from the provider.

-In addition, the company may hold the right to terminate or put the contract on hold for a certain period.
+In addition, the company may have the right to terminate or put the contract on hold for a certain period.

 3. Customer Support and Services